Amparulekar/Hierarchical-Multi-Label-Object-Detection-to-Analyze-Panoramic-Dental-X-rays/README.md

-# DH602-project
-# STAABB: STRATEGIC TEAM ALLIANCE FOR ACHIEVING BOLD BREAKTHROUGHS

-Project title: Hierarchical Multi-Label Object Detection to Analyze Panoramic Dental X-rays -
+# Hierarchical Multi-Label Object Detection to Analyze Panoramic Dental X-rays

+DH 602: Machine Learning and Statistical Methods for Healthcare -
 The images go through 3 stages:
 1. Detection of Quadrants